delventhalz/delventhalz.github.io/_posts/2016-01-23-single-line-if.markdown

 var message = five > 4 ? 'excellent!' : 'wtf?';
 {% endhighlight %}

 Unlike an `if else` statement, the ternary operator *is an operator*.
-That means you are free to use it the right of an assignment statement, which would throw one heck of a syntax error if you tried it with `if else`.
+That means you are free to use it to the right of an assignment statement, which would throw one heck of a syntax error if you tried it with `if else`.
 Though this isn't necessarily any more readable than other ternary uses, it saves an amazing amount of code when you compare it to the alternative:

 {% highlight javascript %}
 var message;